laneboysrc/rc-light-controller/doc/multiple-aux-channels.md

 gear2: direct selection with hysteresis
 winch1: as per current operation
 winch2: direct off/in/out operation
 light2: the servo range 1000..2000us is mapped to n light switch sections.
-Not that for 3-pos switch this could mean that not all are adjustable.
+Note that for 3-pos switch this could mean that not all are adjustable.

 Note that the combination of 2-pos and Light is not used (N/A) because we rather apply the full toggle operation in that case.